 Once we read about snowflakes and talked about their properties, I gave my kiddos a 12 x 12 sheet of paper and let them build.

-After they had completed their winter masterpiece, I had them count up each kind of shape they used to make their snowflake.
+After they had completed their snowflake geometry masterpiece, I had them count up each kind of shape they used to make their snowflake.

-Both my 4 and 7 year old couldn’t wait to display their wintery works of art.
+Both my 4 and 7 year-olds couldn’t wait to display their wintery works of art!